klauspost/shutdown/README.md

 When you design with this do take care that this library is for **controlled** shutdown of your application.
 If you application crashes no shutdown handlers are run, so panics will still be fatal.
 You can of course still call the `Shutdown()` function if you recover a panic, but the library does nothing like this automatically.

+# why 3 stages?
+By limiting the design to "only" three stages enable you to clearly make design choices, and force you to run as many things as possible in parallel.
+With this you can write simple design docs.
+Lets look at a webserver example:

+* Preshutdown: Finish accepted requests, refuse new ones.
+* Stage 1: Notify clients, flush data to database, notify upstream servers we are offline.
+* Stage 2: Flush database bulk writers, messages, close databases. (no database writes)
+* Stage 3: Flush/close log/metrics writer. (no log writes)

+My intention is that this makes the shutdown process easier to manage, and encourage more concurrency, because you don't create a long daisy-chain of events, and doesn't force you to look through all your code to insert a single event correctly.

+Don't think of the 3-stages as something that must do all stages of your shutdown.
+A single function call can of course (and is intended to) contain several "substages".
+Shutting down the database can easily be several stages, but you only register a single stage in the shutdown manager.
+The important part is that nothing else in the same stage can use the database.

 # examples

 There are examples in the [examples folder](https://github.com/klauspost/shutdown/tree/master/examples).